tom-seddon/b2/README.md

 For (inauthentic!)
 1:1 pixel output, switch them off and set a manual scale of 1.0, or 2.0, and so on.

+### Sound options

+`BBC volume` controls BBC sound chip volume. `Disc volume` controls volume of the disc drive noises.

+When `Power-on tone` is unticked, the Brrrr... power-on tone will be silenced.
+This is not very authentic! - but it might make things a bit less annoying when you find yourself hearing it a lot.
+(You will still get the beep.)

 ## Customize keyboard layout

 Click `Tools` > `Keyboard layout...` to bring up the keyboard layout